-This easy Beef Stroganoff is one of my go-to weeknight dinners—fast, cozy, and always a crowd-pleaser.
+This easy Beef Stroganoff is one of my go-to weeknight dinners.
+It’s fast, cozy, and always a crowd-pleaser.
 It comes together in about 30 minutes with tender beef, lots of mushrooms, and a creamy sauce that tastes like you cooked all afternoon.
 And yes, it all happens in one pan.

 Beef Stroganoff

 Beef stroganoff has Russian roots, and at its heart it’s all about tender beef in a creamy, slightly tangy sauce.
-Over the years, onions and mushrooms became a popular add-in (and I’m all for it), and most of us serve it over egg noodles.
-But rice is also a classic option—and it’s one of my favorite ways to soak up every bit of that sauce.
+Over the years, onions and mushrooms became a popular add-in (and I’m all for it), and most of us serve it over noodles.
+Traditional beef stroganoff is simple and cozy, and it’s one of my favorite ways to make an ordinary weeknight dinner feel a little special.

-- Mushroom-packed.
-This stroganoff doesn’t skimp on mushrooms–they add tons of flavor and make the sauce extra hearty.
+- Loaded with mushrooms.
+They add big flavor and make the sauce feel extra hearty.

 - Easy to serve.
-Spoon it over noodles, rice, mashed potatoes, or whatever you have on hand.
+Spoon it over noodles, rice, or mashed potatoes.

 - Beef (sirloin or flank steak): Tender, quick-cooking cuts that are perfect for stroganoff.
 Slice against the grain so the beef stays juicy and soft.